 The court can enter a custody order when parents are unmarried or when married parents separate and divorce.
 The court oversees custody, parenting time and child support until the child is 18 years old.
 The parties are free to make agreements regarding custody, and the courts generally uphold these agreements as long as they agree that they’re in the child’s best interests.
 If you don’t agree with the other party, the court listens to the evidence and makes a decision.

 Legal and physical custody

 When the court hears a custody case, they decide how to award legal custody and physical custody.
 Physical custody is who has physical control of the child and who is responsible for the child’s care at any given point in time.
 In some cases, it may be appropriate to award one parent most of the time with the child.
 In other cases, it may be best for the child for the parents to share physical custody roughly equally.

 Within a custody decision, the court also creates a parenting time schedule.
 The court determines how transitions in parenting time should work.
 The court determines when each parent should exercise parenting time.
 If a parent needs restrictions like supervision or special rules because of a unique situation, all of these special situations can be addressed in the custody and parenting time order.

 Legal custody is who has the right to make decisions about the child.
 It also controls who has the right to access important information about the child such as school records and medical information.
 When parents have joint legal custody, they must agree on major decisions for the child.

 In most cases, the court awards legal custody to both parents.
-However, in some cases, it’s for a child to have only one parent make major decisions and have access to information.
-You can work with your Brooklyn child custody attorneys to determine what the court is likely to do in your case and how to present the evidence to advocate for your position.
+However, in some cases, it’s best for a child to have only one parent make major decisions and have access to information.
+You can work with your Brooklyn child custody attorneys to determine what the court is likely to do in your case and how to best present the evidence to advocate for your position.